-Taking the next step in finding support requires great courage and love.
+Considering allowing your child to spend several weeks away from you and home can be overwhelming.
 We are glad you found us!
-Our team looks forward to answering your questions and helping you further explore if our program is a good match for your family.
+Our Clinical team looks forward to answering every one of your questions and helping you discover if our program is a good match for your family.

 Please note that we are currently set up to accept both private & Montana state insurance, including Medicaid.
 Recognize that there may be additional costs if applying from out of state.

 "After Inner Roads, my teen had regained confidence and engagement in the world and in relationships with peers and family members.
 [Other treatments] kept my teen safe, but Inner Roads reminded my teen about why life is worth living."

 Who We Serve

 Inner Roads expeditions service youth 14-17 and their families.
 While our participants are sometimes coming to us with hurtful labels, we know that they are actually struggling with significant self-esteem, mental health, or addiction, issues.
 Our ideal participants are teens who would benefit from increased empowerment, belonging, communication skills, and accountability.

 • Low self-esteem

 • Poor academic performance

 • Depression or anxiety